tsdtsdtsd/identicon/README.md

 ---

-⚠️ I'm working on a complete rewrite for v1.0 ⚠️
+⚠️ **v1.0 brings BREAKING CHANGES** ⚠️

-It will definitely break the API and also the internal hashing algorithm, so identicons generated after v0.3.2 will look different.
+The API changed and also the internal hashing algorithm, so identicons generated after v0.3.2 will look different.

 ---